LatifahBenta/BioinformaticsTraining/Quality control/sratools.md

 To uninstall i again used the command `conda uninstall sra-tools`

-The Bioconda page which was last updated one month ago had the most updated version
+The Bioconda page which was last updated one month ago had the most updated version.

+I created an environment that would house the sra-tools as well as its dependencies.

+`conda create -n sra-tools` and used the command `conda activate sra-tools` to get into the environment to download the sra-toolkit package.

+I used the command `conda -c bioconda sra-tools`

+I then changed directories to Documents because that is where i waanted my sequences to be downloaded. `cd Documents`

+To download my sequences i used the command ` prefetch SRR23800501 SRR23044203 SRR23044204 SRR23044205 SRR23100674`